June 28, 2021

 Time found: 1 to 2 hours

-There.
-I said it.
-And I’m a fitness and health writer.
-I’m not suggesting you forgo your workout, just eliminate the time you spend going to and from the gym at least one day a week.
-Do a workout video at home or go for a run or walk around your neighborhood for 30 minutes and you’ll save the 30 to 40 minutes (at least) you spend driving to the gym, parking your car, waiting around for a class to start and driving back home.
-I realized I leave my house at 10 a.m. on Tuesdays for a 10:30 workout class that’s a 15-minute drive away.
-I get in line for class or squeeze in a 10-minute weights workout while waiting.
-I get back in my car by 11:30 and make it home by 11:45 if traffic is moving.
-I enjoy that class so to me it’s worth the time but if I need to find 30 minutes or an hour in the day, eliminating the time it takes me to get to the gym helps.
+Instead of going to the gym — heck, many of us aren’t able to do that during the global pandemic anyway — do a workout video at home or go for a run or walk around your neighborhood for 30 minutes and you’ll save the 30 to 40 minutes (at least) you spend driving to the gym, parking your car, waiting around for a class to start and driving back home.
+If I need to find 30 minutes or an hour in the day, eliminating the time it takes me to get to the gym helps.

 Time found: 1 hour a week.